lajlev/url-butler/README.md

-# URL Butler
+# Browser Butler

-A Chrome extension that allows you to automatically add or remove URL parameters based on configurable rules.
+A Chrome extension that allows you to customize your browsing experience with configurable rules to manage URLs, hide elements, and more.

 ## Features